simonecorsi/awesome/README.md

 *   [Rigellute/spotify-tui](https://github.com/Rigellute/spotify-tui) - Spotify for the terminal written in Rust 🚀

-*   [cube-js/cube](https://github.com/cube-js/cube) - 📊 Cube Core is open-source semantic layer and LookML alternative for AI, BI and embedded analytics
+*   [cube-js/cube](https://github.com/cube-js/cube) - 📊 Cube Core is open-source semantic layer for AI, BI and embedded analytics

 *   [diem/diem](https://github.com/diem/diem) - Diem’s mission is to build a trusted and innovative financial network that empowers people and businesses around the world.